Expatriation

 Go for the Right Reasons

 Before you even start making plans you should ask yourself what your reasons for going abroad are.
 Are you trying to get away from a disastrous relationship, family issues, or the bad weather?
-Relaxing on a tropical island while all your troubles stay back home may sound amazing; unfortunately, that is more the direction of a vacation than actually going abroad.
+Relaxing on a tropical island while all your troubles stay back home may sound amazing; unfortunately, that falls more under the category of a vacation than actually making a serious decision to build a new life abroad.

 After his divorce, Vitali (45) left Russia to enjoy the sun and fun of the Caribbean in Barbados.
 “I sort of associated my life in Moscow with my failed marriage,” he confesses.